Tap above to jump to different sections of this tour

 Beginning in Bergen, you ferry inland and then bike along the Sognefjord, one of the world's longest and deepest fjords.
-You pedal through pristine nature, dotted with small, family-owned farms, gardens, and orchards, and stay in idyllic fjord villages.
+You pedal through pristine nature, dotted with small, family-owned farms, gardens, and orchards, and you stay in idyllic fjord villages.

 Your accommodations are a collection of grand hotels, including the Havnekontoret (former Harbour House) in Bergen, the Kviknes in Balestrand, and boutique hotels, like the Fjaerland Hotel.
-In Vik, only one hotel is available, a simple but historic family-owned establishment.
+In Vik, only one hotel is available: a simple but historic family-owned establishment.
 Since the town offers so much, it can not be overlooked!

 - Fjord landscape